Using alternating de Bruijn sequences to construct de Bruijn tori: Data Availabilty and Acknowledgements

+The datasets generated during the current study are available from the corresponding author on reasonable request.

 We would like to thank the University of Guelph for the opportunity to research these construction methods.
-We would also like to thank Daniel Ashlock for pushing our research into this direction.
+We would also like to thank Daniel Ashlock for leading our research into this direction.
+Matthew Kreitzer was supported by the Ontario Graduate Scholarship (OGS) program.
+Mihai Nica was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery grant RGPIN-2021-02533.
+Rajesh Pereira was supported by the NSERC Discovery grant RGPIN-2022-04149.